 Now you can use it to do some advanced troubleshooting on your Windows 10 Home.

 Enable Group Policy Editor in Windows 10 Home Edition

-Above tutorial explained, how you can easily enable Group Policy Editor in Windows 10 Home Edition.
+The above tutorial explained, how you can easily enable Group Policy Editor in Windows 10 Home Edition.
 This will also fix the “Windows Cannot Find gpedit.msc” error.
-You can use DISM tool to enable other Pro feature which are not enabled in Home edition of Windows 10.
+You can use the DISM tool to enable other Pro features that are not enabled in the Home edition of Windows 10.